U.S. pilots complained about Boeing 737 Max 8 months before Ethiopia crash

 The FAA declined comment to NBC News about the complaints.

-Despite the crashes and complaints — in addition to calls from aviation experts and consumer advocates asking for the Max 8 to be grounded — major U.S. airlines are continuing to fly the Boeing 737 Max 8 amid the FAA's instance the planes are safe.
+Despite the crashes and complaints — in addition to calls from aviation experts and consumer advocates asking for the Max 8 to be grounded — major U.S. airlines are continuing to fly the Boeing 737 Max 8 amid the FAA's insistence that the planes are safe.

 "Nor have other civil aviation authorities provided data to us that would warrant action," the FAA said in a statement, adding that it would act quickly if it identified any issues that affected the jet series' airworthiness.